 The features in a feature layer are retrieved as needed by the app.
 Features can be downloaded from a sync-enabled feature service when the device is connected and cached locally for use when the device is offline.
 Edits can then be synchronized back to the service.

 The following are sources that can be rendered using a feature layer.

-Feature service - Backed by a service feature table; feature data from the service is cached locally in the table.
+Feature service - Backed by a ServiceFeatureTable; feature data from the service is cached locally in the table.
 New features are retrieved automatically when you navigate the map.
 The local table cache is discarded when the layer is disposed.
-If sync is enabled, features can be created, edited, and pushed to the server.
+If sync is enabled, features can be created, edited, and synchronized back to the server.

-As full feature information is cached locally in a geodatabase, shapefile, or GeoPackage, and features are drawn natively, this layer type offers excellent display performance when zooming and panning the map within the extent of cached features.
+The feature layer offers excellent display performance when zooming and panning the map within the extent of locally cached features.
+This is because features are drawn natively and full feature information is cached locally in a geodatabase, shapefile, or GeoPackage.
 Querying features is also efficient, enabling app functions such as real-time updates of query results in a map.

-The local cache must be initially created, which can be resource-intensive for the server.
+Initially, a local cache must be created.
 The initial download to the device may require extensive network usage and subsequent local device storage.
-App memory increases with the number and complexity of the features cached.
-Network usage can be eliminated by provisioning the cache directly to the device in advance.
+App memory usage increases with the number and complexity of the features cached.
+You can eliminate the network usage by provisioning the cache directly to the device in advance

-Manual cache — Features must be manually populated using a call to the PopulateFromServiceAsync(QueryParameters, Boolean, IEnumerable<String>) method.
+- Manual cache — Features are manually populated using a call to the PopulateFromServiceAsync(QueryParameters, Boolean, IEnumerable<String>) method.
 Once populated, all queries are made against the local table only.
 This method can be called again to retrieve more features from the service.

 Initializes a new instance of the FeatureLayer class from a feature layer or feature service portal item.